daytonaio/content/guides/20240920_guide_building_a_duckdb_playground_with_daytona.md

 # Using DuckDB as a Command Line Interface (CLI) Tool

+In this section, you'll learn how to work with DuckDB by creating a database from a CSV file, examining its structure, retrieving distinct values, and exporting data to separate CSV files for client, campaign, and economics data.
+Finally, you'll verify the exported data, gaining hands-on experience with DuckDB's querying and data manipulation capabilities.
+Lets get started

+## Step 1: Enter DuckDB Interactive Shell

+By now, you should be in your default IDE set up using `daytona`.
+In your IDE terminal, type the command below to enter into DuckDB database shell in interactive mode where you'll run some SQL based queries that conformed to DuckDB database.

 ```sql
 duckdb
 ```

+## Step 2: Create Database from CSV file

+Let's create a database named `bank_marketing` from the csv file.
+Run the DuckDB SQL in the database shell to do so.

 ```sql
 CREATE TABLE bank_marketing AS
 FROM 'bank_marketing.csv';
 ```

+## Step 3: Check Database Structure

+To check the database structure run this SQL in the shell.

 ```sql
 DESCRIBE bank_marketing;
 ```

+## Step 4: Export Client Data to CSV

+Run the following SQL query to export client data to a CSV file named `client.csv`.

 ```sql
 COPY (